SAUSy-Lab/itinerum-trip-breaker/README.md

 6. If you have ground truth data, run "python3 compare.py" to generate quality metrics.
 7. Other settings can be modified in config.py at your own discretion.

+## Testing data
+3 users have generously contributed their personal itinerum and ground truth data for testing.
+User D is a copy of user A using a repeating subset of points for edge case error detection.

 ## Algorithm
 For each user: